What is planning in the moment?

 ‘It is in the moment of curiosity, puzzlement, effort or interest – the ‘teachable moment’ – that the skilful adult makes a difference.’

 Learning, Playing and Interacting, Good Practice in the Early Years Foundation Stage DCSF Publications (2009).

 What does the child gain from the teachable moment?

-The child should feel valued, important, interested, capable, and able to learn, as well as gaining knowledge, skills, attitude and understanding.
+The child should feel valued, important, interested, capable, and able to learn, as well as gaining new knowledge, skills, attitude and understanding.
 This level of engagement provides an excellent foundation to make progress in one or several areas of the Early Years Framework.